shin-kinos/OCTOPAS/README.md

 [![GitHub release](https://img.shields.io/badge/release-v0.2.3-brightgreen)](https://github.com/shin-kinos/OCTOPAS/releases/tag/v0.2.3) [![GitHub license](https://img.shields.io/badge/LICENSE-GPLv3-blue)](https://github.com/shin-kinos/OCTOPAS/blob/main/LICENSE)

+OCTOPAS is a fast and high-performance tool to reduce redundancy of large size phylogenetic datasets by referencing parent nodes.

+### The GUI version of OCTOPAS is now available ***([here](https://github.com/shin-kinos/GUIforOCTOPAS))*** !

 ## Description

-* A Python tool which automatically prunes several leaves on a phylogenetic tree to reduce its size and redanduncy by referencing the branch lengths of parent nodes
+* A Python tool which automatically prunes several leaves on phylogenetic trees to reduce their size and redanduncy by referencing parent nodes
 * The input file format is Newick or NEXUS
 * The output files are list of remaining leaves throughout the calculation and pruned phylogenetic tree
 * Enjoy 🐙